Felandil/tangle-.net/docs/mam.rst

 Channels
 --------------
-In the context of MAM, channels basically represent the sender.
-A channel manages the channels seed, tracks the state of a channel, creats and signs messages.
+In the context of MAM, channels represent the sender.
+A channel manages the its seed, tracks its state, creates and signs messages.
 More about the statefullness of channels can be read below.

 Creating a message through a channel and publishing it, can be done with a few lines of code.
 Channels should not be instantiated directly, rather they are the